 - salt and pepper

-Heat the oil in large pot over a medium / high heat.
+- Heat the oil in large pot over a medium heat.
 Once hot, add the mustard seeds.

-Drain the lentils, and add in to the pot.
-Add the coconut milk and water and mix well.
+- Drain the lentils, and add in to the pot.
+Add the coconut milk, lime juice and water and mix well.
 Pop a lid on for 15 minutes